Botspot/pi-apps/README.md

 > "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.
 > I want to give the devs of Pi-Apps a big shout-out." - **[ETA Prime](https://www.youtube.com/watch?v=oqNWJ52DLes)**

 > "Awesome.
-Thanks for doing this." - **Novaspirit Tech**
+Thanks for doing this." - **[Novaspirit Tech](youtube.com/novaspirittech)**

 > "It definitely looks really cool.
 > Thanks so much to Botspot for creating this; it's a great program." - **[leepspvideo](https://www.youtube.com/watch?v=zxyWQ3FV98I)**

 > "I love pi-apps.
 It's great and installs tons of useful software that people don't know how to install.
-Great work Botspot!" - lukefrenner from Discord
+Great work Botspot!" - **[Raspberry Pi Projects and More](https://www.youtube.com/channel/UCkv0fW0EIUTKw6pYEnTjTbQ)**

 > "Pi apps has really terminated the use of the command-line." - vedforeal from Discord